Robust and Differentially Private Principal Component Analysis: Introduction

 \section{Introduction}

 As the amount and variety of data being collected grow, understanding the underlying structure of the data becomes increasingly important.
-Principal component analysis (PCA) is a powerful fundamental dimension reduction method that can find a low-dimensional subspace capturing the maximum variance inherent in the data.
+Principal component analysis (PCA) is a fundamental yet powerful method for dimensionality reduction, and identifies the principal component directions that define a low-dimensional subspace capturing the maximum-variance inherent in the data.

-Meanwhile, as data collection becomes more omnipresent and data is often collected without the user's knowledge, the need for limiting the disclosure of sensitive personal information has emerged.
-To address this, \textit{differential privacy} (DP), proposed by \cite{dwork2006calibrating}, has been established as the standard for ensuring privacy guarantees.
+In recent decades, limiting the disclosure of sensitive personal information in data analysis has become an important issue.
+To address this, \textit{differential privacy} (DP) has emerged as the de facto standard for ensuring privacy guarantees \citep{Cummings2024Advancing, su2025statDP}.
+The original notion of DP, called $\varepsilon$-DP, was first introduced by \cite{dwork2006calibrating}, and is defined as follows.
+Consider a randomized map (or mechanism) $ \Mc:\Xc^n \to \Yc $ that outputs a randomly perturbed statistic from a dataset.
+The randomized mechanism $\Mc$ is said to be $ \varepsilon $-DP for some $\varepsilon > 0$ if for any neighboring datasets $S = (x_1, \dots, x_{n-1}, x_n) \in \Xc^n$ and $S' = (x_1, \dots, x_{n-1}, x_n') \in \Xc^n$, which differ in exactly one record, it holds that

+The privacy parameter $\varepsilon \in (0, \infty)$ represents the extent to which the output distributions remain indistinguishable when a single individual's record is replaced arbitrarily.
+Several extensions of DP beyond $\varepsilon$-DP have been proposed to provide more flexible frameworks for measuring indistinguishability \citep{bun2016concentrated,mironiv2017renyi,dong2022gdp}.
+To design a mechanism satisfying a given level of DP, a common approach is to add properly scaled random noise to the statistic of interest.
+For example, a real-valued randomized mechanism $\Mc(S) = \sum_{i=1}^n x_i + \zeta$ satisfies $\varepsilon$-DP if $\zeta$ follows a centered Laplace distribution with scale parameter $ \sup_{x \in \Xc}|x| / \varepsilon $ \citep{dwork2014algorithmic}.
+In addition, various DP mechanisms designed to enhance utility have been proposed, including the propose-test-release \citep{dwork2009ptr}, the exponential mechanism \citep{mcsherry2007mechanism}, the smooth-sensitivity mechanism \citep{nissim2007smooth}, and the private stochastic gradient descent algorithm \citep{abadi2016DLDP}.
+Building on these tools, researchers have recently developed a wide range of DP methods, including histogram construction, contingency table analysis, regression, and hypothesis testing \citep{kim2025differentially,wang2018revisiting,yu2014differentially,jung2024highly,awan2025differentially}.
+A brief review on DP is provided in Section \ref{sec:DP}.